deaxparadox/ArtOfAI/docs/ArtOfAI/eda/README.md

 # Exploratory Data Analysis

-#### Exploratory data analysis (EDA) is used by data scientists to analyze and investigate data sets and summarize their main characteristics, often employing data visualization methods.
-EDA is also important for build machine learning models and pipelines.

-EDA helps determine how best to manipulate data sources to get the answers you need, making it easier for data scientists to discover patterns, spot anomalies, test a hypotheses, or check assumptions.
+#### Exploratory Data Analysis refers to the critical process of performing initial investigations on data so as to discover patterns,to spot anomalies,to test hypothesis and to check assumptions with the help of summary statistics and graphical representations.

-EDA is primary used to see what data can reveal beyond the formal modeling or hypothesis testing task and provides a better understanding of data set variables nad relationships between them.
+EDA is primary used to see what data can reveal beyond the formal modeling or hypothesis testing task and provides a better understanding of data set variables and relationships between them.
 It can also help determine if the statistical techniques you are considering for data analysis are appropriate. **EDA technique is widely used method in the data discovery process**.

 ### Why is EDA important?